• Skip to primary navigation

 • Thoughts of hurting yourself or someone else

-• Bleeding that soaks through one pad an hour, or blood clots the size of an egg or larger
+• Bleeding that soaks through a pad in 1 hour, or blood clots the size of an egg or larger

 • Incision that is not healing

-• Red or swollen leg, that is painful or warm to touch
+• Red or swollen leg (especially if painful or warm to touch)

 • Temperature of 100.4 or higher

-• Headache that does not get better even with medicine, or bad headache with vision changes
+• Headache that does not get better even with medicine

 UAMS Health LogoUAMS HealthUniversity of Arkansas for Medical Sciences